-Audit dimension Risk assessment Rationale and response Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision making, and transparent reporting of Wider scope audit focus area In our 2017/18 Annual Audit Report we concluded that the College had in place the key requirements for good governance.
-We concluded that the Governance Statement materially complied with the SFC's 2017/18 Accounts Direction.
-We did, however, note areas for improvement in relation to working arrangements between College management and governance committees. financial and performance information.
-Our work for the year will consider: Is the Governance Statement within the financial statements complete and does it reflect key findings from audit, scrutiny and inspection?
-Where non-compliance with the code of good governance is identified are appropriate mitigating actions in place and disclosed?
+Audit dimension Risk assessment Rationale and response Governance and transparency is concerned with the effectiveness of Wider scope audit focus area In our 2017/18 Annual Audit Report we noted that while the College had the key requirements for good governance in place, management had identified four areas of non-compliance with the Code of Good Governance, including: scrutiny and governance Completion of Annual Effectiveness Review for the Board; and arrangements, Compliance with the College sector Staff Governance Standard. leadership and decision making, and transparent reporting of financial and performance The College has also experienced significant changes in key personnel during the financial year.
+This presents an additional risk that governance processes will not operate as normal, or that key areas of corporate knowledge are lost.
+Our work for the year will consider: information.
+Is the Governance Statement within the financial statements complete and does it reflect key findings from audit, scrutiny and inspection?
+Has progress been made to address noncompliance with the code of good governance or are appropriate mitigating actions in place and disclosed?
 Progress against prior year audit recommendations from both internal and external audit, including the College's arrangements for ensuring these are monitored and reported on a routine basis.
 Internal audit arrangements during 2018/19, including significant findings identified and the work done to address issues identified.
-The quality of arrangements in place to support good governance at the College, including the results of the Board's self effectiveness review.
-Arrangements to ensure there is sufficient transparency around governance and decision making arrangements at the College.
-In line with auditing standards, as part of our consideration of the College's governance arrangements this year, we will write to the Audit Committee to confirm how those charged with governance ensure oversight of management and appropriate governance arrangements are in place.
+The quality of arrangements in place to support good governance at the College, including induction and training arrangements, and ensuring the College has processes in place to consider national reports and take action where appropriate.
+Arrangements to ensure there is sufficient transparency around governance and decision making arrangements at the College, including consultation relating to key decisions.
+In line with auditing standards, as part of our consideration of the College's governance arrangements this year, we will write to the Audit Committee to confirm how those charge with governance ensure oversight of management and appropriate governance arrangements are in place.
 This is not reflective of specific risks identified at the College but rather in line with our process to annually make formal inquiries beyond standard management meetings and representations.
 In 2018/19 the College is required to participate in Scotland's National Fraud Initiative ("NFI") exercise, whereby public bodies share financial information to identify possible fraudulent activity where monies may be recoverable.
-At the direction of Audit Scotland, we will consider the College's own self-assessment of how well NFI practices and culture is embedded and report back to Audit Scotland.
-We will report any significant findings to the Committee in our Annual Audit Report.
+We will consider the College's own self-assessment of how well NFI practices and culture is embedded and report back to Audit Scotland.
+We will report any significant findings to the committee in our Annual Audit Report.
 Similar to 2017/18, Audit Scotland requires us to consider the adequacy of the College's preparations for EU withdrawal.
 This will include forming an overall judgement on the College's preparedness at 31 March 2019 and any subsequent updates.